Zeglius/container-storage-action/README.md

 This action executes the `mount_btrfs.sh` script, which performs the following steps:

-1.  **Determines Target Directory:** It first determines the `target-dir` for the container storage.
-If not provided, it defaults to the `podman` system info's graph root.
+1.  **Determines Target Directory:** It first determines the target directory for the container storage.
+It automatically detects if `podman` or `docker` is used and finds the corresponding graph root.
 2.  **Installs `btrfs-progs`:** Ensures that the `btrfs-progs` package is installed on the system.
 3.  **Creates Loopback File:** A loopback file is created based on the available free space in the directory where the loopback file will reside.
 The size is determined by the `loopback-free` input.
 4.  **Formats Loopback File:** The created loopback file is then formatted as a BTRFS filesystem.